sdellysse/effuvv/README.md

 ### Users and Passwords

 Okay this is pretty cool.
-Included in farch is a tool that generated encrypted password strings, `farch-mkpasswd`.
+Included in effuvv is a tool that generated encrypted password strings, `effuvv-mkpasswd`.
 Protip: to get that big string into the configuration without copy and paste, close your editor and do:

 ```
-# farch-mkpasswd >> /farch/farch_conf.js
+# effuvv-mkpasswd >> /effuvv/effuvv_conf.js
-# farch-edit -c
+# effuvv-edit -c
 ```

 The password hash will now be at the end of the file.
 Move that string up inside